awsdocs/amazon-ec2-user-guide/doc_source/spot-bid-status.md

 One or more parameters for your Spot request are not valid \(for example, the AMI you specified does not exist\)\.
 The status message indicates which parameter is not valid\.

 `cancelled-before-fulfillment`
-The user cancelled the Spot request before it was fulfilled\.
+The user canceled the Spot request before it was fulfilled\.

 `capacity-not-available`
 There is not enough capacity available for the instances that you requested\.